Agrapha: Definition of agrapha

 Mere additions to pre-existing sayings are not considered agrapha.

 Examples

-According to the Roman Catholic Church, for agrapha to be genuine, they must be supported by external and internal evidence.
+According to A. J. Maas, for agrapha to be genuine, they must be supported by external and internal evidence.
 This means that early writers, like Papias, Clement, Irenaeus, and Justin Martyr would have quoted them, and the message of the agrapha must not conflict with the teachings of Jesus contained in the canonical Gospels.